alchemycodelab/javascript-picnic/README.md

 For each picnic item:

--   Grab the element and save it as a variable
+-   Grab the element and save it as a variable (using `getElementById`)
--   Add an event listener for clicking on the element
+-   Add an event listener for clicking on the element (using `addEventListener`)
 -   Toggle the class "picked" for the element (`classList` has a method called `toggle` similar to `add` or `remove`)
 -   Do this one item at a time and commit for each picnic item (you should have at least 5 commits)